ipunkt/subscriptions/README.md

 	/** @var Plan|null $plan */
 	$plan = Subscription::plan();

+### Does a subscription already exists

+	Subscription::exists(); // returns true when a subscription exists

 ### Each plan can have benefits (features)

 	$plan->can('feature');               // returns true or false